Chapter 6 : Three Conversations

 “We just have to be very firm with her.
 And we have to trust Harry.”

-“Harry is still a teenage boy, a teenage boy who has just won a war and can now lay down the burdens he has had to carry for seven years.
-A teenage boy who is madly in love with Ginny.
-You are asking an awful lot of him.”
+“Harry is still a teenage boy, a teenage boy who has just won a war and can now lay down the burdens he has had to carry for seven years, a teenage boy who is madly in love with Ginny.
+You’re asking an awful lot of him.”

 “Never!
 Harry is our son too.”